 - The carelessness or negligence is what caused the injury.
 You can’t sue a person just for having a faulty railing on their porch.
 But if you fell from the porch and were injured, their negligence is to blame and they are liable.

 Sometimes it isn’t obvious whether your injury fits these rules.
 For example, if you fell on some steps at a store, was anyone negligent?
 It may be hard to say without getting a lot more evidence.
-Our law office can send out an investigator to find out what happened and look for what truly caused it.
+Our law firm in Savannah, GA can send out an investigator to find out what happened and look for what truly caused it.

 What types of personal injury cases do you handle in Savannah?